AndrewEllis93/Print-Tuning-Guide/README.md

 ![](Images/Troubleshooting/LayerShifting/2.png)
 ### Electrical
 - #### Motor Currents
+    - Ensure that your stepper drivers sticks are getting adequate cooling.
+        - Ensure that they have heatsinks installed on them.
+        - Ensure that they have adequate airflow.
+        - The v0 does not spec stepper driver cooling by default.
+This is usually fine, as it runs lower motor currents.
+It may be worth trying, though, if you are having issues (especially if you are running higher motor currents.)
     - Check your motor currents.
 Ensure that your `run_current`s configured for your A/B/X/Y motors are correct.
         - **(!)** The below guidance is for **A/B/X/Y motors only**.
             - Extruder motors/pancake steppers are a bit different, as there is more variance between models.